cyberark/secretless-broker/README.md

 ## Credential Providers

-Credential providers interact with a credential source to deliver secrets needed for authentication to the Secretless Service Authenticators.
+Credential providers interact with a credential source to deliver secrets needed for authentication to the Secretless Service Connectors.
 The Secretless Broker comes built-in with several different Credential Providers, making it easy to use with your existing workflows regardless of your current secrets management toolset.